 Gypsy Espresso has long been the go-to, hole-in-the-wall coffee spot for Potts Point locals.
 More recently, the cafe broadened its fanbase with an expansive second location in Alexandria.
 But, even regular patrons might not know that this team of coffee aficionados also happens to be passionate cyclists.

 In fact, Gypsy sells its very own bike merch.
-Yep, if you too are an avid cyclist, and also love your morning cup of joe, then you’ll surely want this lightweight cycling jersey and complementary classic bib shorts, both produced by Cuore Cycling.
-You can grab them via the Gypsy Espresso website, or in store.
+Yep, if you too are an avid cyclist, and also love your morning cup of joe, then you’ll surely want this lightweight cycling jersey produced by Cuore Cycling.
+You can grab it via the Gypsy Espresso website, or in store.

 Josh Niland is well known as the Australian master of fish.
 His fine diner Saint Peter has been changing the seafood game since opening in 2016.
 He and wife Julie are also opening a Rose Bay fish ‘n’ chip joint in the (very) near future and his cookbook, The Whole Fish Cookbook, picked up the prestigious James Beard Book of the Year Award last year.